 Tip: The One-Rollover-Per-Year Rule still applies, so a taxpayer who made a rollover within the last 12 months will need to carefully time the 2020 coronavirus distribution to remain eligible for the three-year rollover provision in the CARES Act.

-Relief for those subject to required minimum distributions.
-Any required minimum distributions (RMDs) that were supposed to be taken in 2020 are now suspended for tax year 2020, including taxpayers who turned 70 ½ in 2019 but did not withdraw their first RMD by Dec.
+Relief for those subject to required minimum distributions (RMDs).
+Any RMDs that were supposed to be taken in 2020 are now suspended for tax year 2020, including taxpayers who turned 70 ½ in 2019 but did not withdraw their first RMD by Dec.
 31, 2019.
 Note that 2020 RMDs previously distributed from an IRA are permitted to be repaid under the CARES Act.
 These repayments must be made to the distributing IRA no later than Aug.
 31, 2020.

 Tip: Your clients do not have to be adversely affected by the coronavirus to defer the distributions.

 New above-the-line charitable deduction.
 There is good news for your philanthropist clients who do not typically get the benefit of deduction due to lower itemized deductions.
 For tax year 2020, up to $300 in qualified charitable contributions may be claimed in computing adjusted gross income (AGI).
 There is no mention that these contributions must have occurred after the CARES Act was signed; they simply apply to tax years beginning after Dec.
 31, 2019.

 Tip: Taxpayers who itemize deductions will not get the additional benefit of this $300 above-the-line deduction.
 All qualified charitable contributions made by itemizing individuals will continue to be reported on Schedule A of Form 1040.